| Title: | Plot Records per Time of Day |

 Pepijn de Vries

-Split a datetime object in a date component (get_date()
+Split a datetime object in a date component (get_date()) and

 x |